neocotic/Backbone.Do/README.md

 It can be used normally in any browser as well as in the [node.js][] environment.

+# Important

+This [Backbone][] plugin is still in development as is not yet complete.
+Please check again in the near future.

+The majority of work remaining involves completing the unit tests and the documentation.

 ## Install

 Install using the package manager for your desired environment(s):